-Kenya Annual Tourism Report indicates new hope
+Kenya Annual Tourism Report Indicates New Hope

 Initiatives that supported the recovery of the Kenya tourism sector in 2021

-Domestic campaigns – Kenya: Inanitosha, #Stay-at-home-traveltomorrow in support of the call by UNWTO
+Domestic campaigns – Kenya: Inanitosha, #Stay-at-home-traveltomorrow in support of the call by UNWTO.

-International.
-Campaigns – partnerships with Expedia and Qatar Airways, Lastminute.com, trade incentive campaigns in the UK and North America & fam trips
+International campaigns – Partnerships with Expedia and Qatar Airways, Lastminute.com, trade incentive campaigns in the UK and North America, and fam trips.

-Kenya hosted the Magical Kenya Open, WRC, Safari Rally, World Athletics with less than 20 participants
+Kenya hosted the Magical Kenya Open, WRC, Safari Rally, and World Athletics with less than 20 participants.

-Leveraging on wildlife conservation included a debut for the Magical Kenya Tembo Naming Festival & branding KQ aircraft with iconic species.
+Leveraging on wildlife conservation included a debut for the Magical Kenya Tembo Naming Festival and branding KQ aircraft with iconic species.

-Infrastructure projects included the revival of the Nairobi – Nanyuki & Nairobi – Kisumu train, increased frequencies of SGR with tourism facilities creating innovative packages, roads expansion countrywide, refurbishing airport infrastructure.
+Infrastructure projects included the revival of the Nairobi – Nanyuki & Nairobi – Kisumu train, increased frequencies of SGR with tourism facilities creating innovative packages, roads expansion countrywide, and refurbishing airport infrastructure.

-Sector initiatives and innovations – new domestic airlines and launch of new air routes, accommodation and conference facilities improving, magical Kenya protocols, hybrid meetings, packages & pricing to meet needs of the new domestic traveler.
+Sector initiatives and innovations included new domestic airlines and the launch of new air routes, accommodations, and conference facilities improving magical Kenya protocols, hybrid meetings, packages, and pricing to meet the needs of the new domestic traveler.

-The Kenya Ministry of Tourism and Wildlife was active in Wildlife Security preventing numbers for Elephant or Rhino Poaching to go up.
+The Kenya Ministry of Tourism and Wildlife was active in wildlife security, preventing numbers on elephant and rhino poaching from going up.

-The ministry sees a continuation for a slow recovery of the travel and tourism sector for the new year 2022 expecting inbound receipts and arrivals to grow between 10-20% from 2021.
+The ministry sees a continuation for a slow recovery of the travel and tourism sector for the year 2022, expecting inbound receipts and arrivals to grow between 10-20% from 2021.

 The Ministry recommends the following to ensure continuous growth of the visitors market and to take advantage of new opportunities.